Here’s the complete list of Wimpy Kid books to get your kids hooked on the series.

 Does your child love Diary of a Wimpy Kid books?
-Does he or she know a new book hits shelves on October 30th?
+Does he or she own the entire series?

-The Diary of Wimpy Kid is a beloved books series from author Jeff Kinney.
+The Diary of Wimpy Kid is a beloved books series from series author Jeff Kinney.

 In 1998, Kinney came up with the idea for Diary of a Wimpy Kid, a story about a middle-school weakling named Greg Heffley.